Please note: you can no longer register, the summer school is now fully booked.

 Overnight delegate £600 - includes full board accommodation in Robinson College Mon 15th July to Thursday 18th July

-We are very pleased to invite current PhD students to enter the competition for a scholarship for the CRUK Cambridge Centre Early Detection International Summer School.
-Please click here to go to the application form.
+The applications for PhD students to enter the competition for a scholarship for the CRUK Cambridge Centre Early Detection International Summer School closed on 31 May 2019.

 We gratefully acknowledge the support of the Cancer Research UK Cambridge Centre in subsidising this Summer School.